mrh0/ezlogic/README.md

-# ezlogic
+# EzLogic
-Easy Logic : Simple logic evaluator
+Simple logic evaluator.

 # About